 Below is a list of Frequently Asked Questions by parents of students who are interested in becoming a part of a Greek Organization at Gettysburg College.
 If you would like more information, or have a question not included below, please feel free to contact the Office of Greek Organizations.

 What are the benefits of joining a fraternity or sorority?

-Will joining a fraternity or sorority adversely effect a student's grades?
+Will joining a fraternity or sorority adversely affect a student's grades?